forsyde/stack-templates/README.md

 ```

 ## new-atom
 The stack template `new-atom` gives a starting point for ForSyDe-Atom models.
-The following text assumes that you create a new ForSyDe-Atom project with the name `atom-project`.
+The following text assumes that you create a new ForSyDe-Atom project with the name `my-atom-project`.

 ### Creating the project
 Create the project structure using the stack template `forsyde/new-atom`.
 ```
-stack new atom-project forsyde/new-atom
+stack new my-atom-project forsyde/new-atom
 ```
 After creating the project structure, a few additonal steps have to be taken to have a fully working ForSyDe-Shallow project.